chiragnabhoya/BANK/README.md

-# Rust Email Newsletter Backend
+# BANK

 ## 📌 Overview

-This project is a Rust-based backend system for managing email newsletters.
-It includes basic banking functionalities such as account management.
+This project is a Rust-based backend system for managing bank accounts.
+It includes basic functionalities such as account creation, balance management, and transaction handling.

 ## 📂 Project Structure

 ```
-rust-email-newsletter-backend/
+BANK/
 │── src/
 │   ├── main.rs         # Main application file
 │── target/             # Compiled output directory